A coalition of advocacy groups has launched a campaign to pass the SAFE Banking Act. They want to help minority and women-owned cannabis companies.

 The MORE Act would declassify marijuana as a controlled substance under federal law, expunge marijuana convictions, and reduce marijuana sentences.
 The Congressional Budget Office (CBO) estimates that the MORE Act would have reduced time served by 73,000 years.
 That is over a nine-year period.

 It is not unconcerned with commerce, though.
-The bill would place a tax on cannabis production facilities and export warehouses.
+The bill would place a tax on cannabis companies production facilities and export warehouses.
 It would be a five percent tax on cannabis sales at the manufacturer level to fund services in communities adversely impacted by drug prohibition.
 It would also build up a Small Business Administration (SBA) program to support a diverse and inclusive marketplace with local ownership.

-M4MM has backed both the SAFE Banking Act and the social justice-focused MORE Act.
+M4MM has backed the SAFE Banking Act and the more social justice-focused MORE Act.
 It would help felons regain the rights they were denied.
 That adversely affects one’s ability to secure a job, housing, and other issues.

 M4MM Veteran Outreach Director and New Jersey cannabis advocate Leo Bridgewater said that during the Lame Duck Congress in December and January 2020 and 2021, political maneuvers to horse trade to get a deal at the 11th hour went poorly.
 Key advocates were not informed of the potential long-term negative effects.